6arms1leg/cirqu/README.md

     * Modular
     * Re-usable
     * Portable
+    * No unused ("dead") code: optional functionality in seperate translation units (so it can be excluded by the linker) or conditionally included via preprocessor defines
     * Unit tested with 100 % coverage (LOC executed, branches taken, functions called)
     * MISRA-C:2012 compliant